melowntech/vts-browser-cpp/CONTRIBUTING.md

-# Contributing to vts-browser-cpp
+# Contributing to VTS Browser

-[Melown](http://melown.com) vts-browser-cpp project openly welcomes contributions (bug reports, bug fixes, code enhancements/features, etc.).
+[Melown](http://melown.com) VTS Browser project openly welcomes contributions (bug reports, bug fixes, code enhancements/features, etc.).
-This document will outline some guidelines on contributing to vts-browser-cpp.
+This document will outline some guidelines on contributing to it.

-vts-browser-cpp has the following modes of contribution:
+VTS Browser has the following modes of contribution:

 - GitHub Pull Requests (accepted and moderated by contributors with git write access)
 - GitHub Commit Access (granted to long-term core developers)